mousomray/Income-Statement-Dashboard-using-PowerBI/README.md

 # Data Analysis & Visualization
 * Created Vertical bar chart to analyze which year was the highest Net Income and Highest Total Revenue.
-* Created KPI for to see Net income, Total revenue, Operating Income's peak value and how much it has increased from Previous year.
+* Created KPI for to see Net income, Total revenue, Operating Income's peak value and how much it has increased from previous year.
 * Created a table chart to compare Net Income, Total Revenue, Operating Income and others of the current year with the previous year.

 # Dashboard Creation